EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - **forbidden disclosures**:
 	- e.g., “I do not want to release both my name and my nickname”.
 - **sensitive associations**:
-	- e.g., “The association between my zip code and my date of birth is more sensitive than the two pieces of information singularly taken”.
+	- e.g., “The association between my zip code and my date of birth is more sensitive than the two pieces of information singularly taken” (a combination of $QI$ is more effective than a single one for doing linkage).
 - **limited disclosure**:
 	- e.g., “I do not mind saying that I am older than $30$ but I do not want to release my age”.
 - **instance-based preferences**: